Why You Need Professional Beetle Pest Control in Illinois

 Dangers of Asian Lady Beetles in the Home

 Asian lady beetle infestations are not extremely dangerous to most people, but they are a problem.
-Their excretions—which they use to drive away predators—smell terrible.
-They also smell bad if you step on them.
+Their excretions (which they use to drive away predators) smell terrible.
+They also smell bad if you step on them – and then you’ll track it through the house.

-Plus, the excretion can leave a yellow stain on fabrics, carpets, or wallpaper.
-These excretions can become even more offensive when the beetles gather on a warm surface or around an entry point in a wall.
+Plus, their excretion can leave a yellow stain on fabrics, carpets, or wallpaper.
+These stains become even more offensive and more extensive when the beetles gather on a warm surface or around an entry point in a wall.

 Some people also have an allergic reaction to Asian lady beetles.
 This can happen when they release their excretion or when beetles die inside your home.
-Also, these beetles can bite when they’re looking for food or moisture.
+Their carcasses can attract other pests that feed on them, too.
+These beetles will sometimes bite when they’re looking for food or moisture.

 Tips for Getting Rid of Asian Lady Beetles

-The fastest way to remove Asian lady beetles is to suck them up with a vacuum cleaner.
-You shouldn’t try to pick them up because they will release their yellow excretion, staining your home.
+The fastest way to remove Asian lady beetles in Illinois is to suck them up with a vacuum cleaner.
+You shouldn’t try to pick them up because they will release their yellow excretion and stain your home.

-Luckily, you can try to prevent them from entering your home in the first place:
+Luckily, you can try to prevent them from entering your home in the first place by:

-- Fix any holes in your door and window screens, or install new ones.
+- Fixing any holes in your door and window screens, or installing new ones.

-- Place screens over any vents in your attic.
+- Placing screens over any vents in your attic.

-- Repair cracks or holes in your walls.
+- Repairing cracks or holes in your walls.

-- Seal or plug any spaces around your pipes and windows.
+- Sealing or plugging any spaces around your pipes and windows.

-- Put new weather stripping around your doors if you see gaps.
+- Putting new weather stripping around your doors if you see gaps.

-At the same time, these small insects may have found a way into your home that you haven’t discovered.
-If they keep returning, contact American Pest Control and we will use professional methods to eliminate the infestation.
+These small insects may have found a way into your home through an entry point you haven’t discovered.
+If they keep returning, contact American Pest Control, and we’ll use professional methods to locate the source, then eliminate the infestation.